 The Book of Kells is Written on Vellum

-Vellum, which was made from the skins of around 185 animals, was used rather than paper for the writing in the Book of Kells.
+Vellum, which was made from the skins of around 185 animals, was used rather than paper for writing in the Book of Kells.
 The monks who lived in Ireland’s monasteries managed large herds of cattle not just to supply milk and food for themselves, but also as a source of vellum, which was the principal writing medium that the monks used.
 Following the hand stitching that was used to bind the vellum pages together, a protective cover was created out of either leather or wood.

-The text of the book is written in an italicized script that is referred to as “insular majuscule.”
+The text of the Book of Kells is written in an italicized script that is referred to as “insular majuscule.”
 The intricate knotwork and links that can be found in the images are well-known for the complexity of their design and the attention to detail that went into creating them.
 It is likely that the book was initially kept in a shrine, which is a jewel-encrusted casing made of gold that is used to contain treasures.
 Around the year 1000 A.D., the volumes were taken by thieves.
 It had been buried beneath the ground when it was discovered, but the priceless holder it had been holding was never found.

 During the nineteenth century, the book went through a process called “rebinding,” during which the page margins were, regrettably, trimmed and gilded.
 In 1953, the book underwent yet another rebinding, which resulted in the creation of four distinct volumes.
 This was done with the intention of assisting in the preservation of its magnificent and rare pages.
 Two of the four volumes are currently on exhibit at Trinity College in Dublin, where they will remain there indefinitely.
 The first book has pages of text, whereas the second volume is solely dedicated to displaying illustrations on its pages.